Grand Sefton Preview, Tips, Runners & Trends

 Grand Sefton Jockey Statistics

-Here are some of the top Grand Sefton jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Grand Sefton jockey statistics over the last 20 renewals for jockeys who have rides in the 2025 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 JockeyR-W-PWinEW